Skip to main content

 • OutTransfer: Raw number of bytes transmitted by adapter

 The only exception to this in v1 is for Transfer values.
-They are written as raw numbers and are constantly growing so there is logic behind the display of the values themselves.
+They are written as raw numbers and are constantly growing, so there is logic behind the display of the values themselves.
 Instead, the difference for a given interval is displayed:

-So, let’s look at the following example data for ReadTransfer:
+For example, the following data for ReadTransfer:

 • 00:01 – 100 bytes